Will Manso: Career

-Manso has served as Emcee of the South Beach Wine & Food Festival, Florida.
+The 2022–23 season marked Manso's 10th as a member of the Miami Heat broadcast team for FanDuel Sports Network Sun, joining the studio for road games as the pregame, halftime and postgame host.
+He also works a number of home games in a reporter capacity, doing interviews with assistant coaches and postgame hits outside the opposing locker room.

 In 2009, he was voted in a Miami Herald poll as the most popular sportscaster in the Miami-Ft.
 Lauderdale TV market.
-Manso has also served as a guest fill-in host on WQAM radio in Miami and 790 the ticket.i.
+Manso has also served as a guest fill-in host on WQAM radio in Miami and 790 The Ticket.
 In 2017, he was voted the best sportscaster in Miami by the Miami New Times.

+A Cuban-American, he is involved in a number of community events and often speaks at local schools.
+He also emcees numerous events throughout the year and is a member of the National Association of Hispanic Journalism.
+Manso has served as Emcee of the South Beach Wine & Food Festival.